Taro Bubble Tea

 - Milk: You can use any kind of milk but whole milk will make the drink creamier.

-- Filtered water: Better water always makes a better tasting tea.
+- Water: Use filtered water since better water always makes a better tasting drink.

 - Ice: If you can, make ice using filtered water.